pcsmomo/docker-kubernetes/README.md

 > I forgot to delete volume part on the task definition after deleting EFS. \
 > Because of this, new tasks failed again and again...😢

+### 150. Our Updated & Target Architecture

+Frontend projects need an extra process, "build" due to JSX which browsers cannot understand.

 </details>

 ---